achyuthask/baskreactasn11/README.md

 # this is movie search app
 ## tools used is vs code
 ## technologies used is react js html css javascript
-#here we used api from omdb
+# here we used api from omdb
-# we used query parameters use state use effect use navigate react rouer dom
+# we used query parameters use state use effect use navigate react router dom props map functions
-#for styling we used mui
+# for styling we used mui
 # it is basically a movie search app where we get movie in a card view upon searching in search